pawlaszczyk/fqlite/README.md

 * support for Rollback-Journals and WAL-Archives
 * integrated Hex-Viewer
 * support a forensically sound investigation of database files
+* support for decoding of bplist, protobuffer and BASE64 encoded cell values
+* automatic detection of different BLOB types like .png, .bmp, .gif, .jpeg, .tiff, .heic, .pdf

 Some features: